ClanCats/Hydrahon/docs/10__SQL_Query_Builder/04_Select/05_Basics.md

 $people->select(['name', 'some_way_to_long_column_name' => 'col'])->get();
 ```

-You can overwrite the initial (all) fields / columns any time using the `fields` method.
+You can overwrite the initial (all) fields/columns any time using the `fields` method.

 ```php
 // SQL: select `name`, `group` from `people`